by Mike Retzlaff

 There is a bit of difference in procedures when making mead as opposed to wine or beer.
 Honey doesn’t have all of the necessary components to fully support fermentation so some sort of nutrient should be added.
 Some nutrients, usually in excess, will leave a metallic taste in the mead.
 Yeast extract can be used in lieu of the nutrients.

 Another additive is acid.
-Many makers use tartaric acid but acid blend, consisting of malic, citric, and tartaric acids, is handy and readily available.
-It offers a more balanced final product.
+Many makers use tartaric acid but acid blend, consisting of malic, citric, and tartaric acids, is handy, readily available, and works well.
+It provides a more balanced final product.
 The acid is necessary for a number of reasons.
-Yeast prefers an acidic environment, many unwanted organisms don’t, and the flavor balance of the finished beverage is more agreeable.
+Yeast prefers an acidic environment, many unwanted organisms don’t, and the flavor profile of the finished beverage is more agreeable.
 If making a Melomel (fruit mead), the fruit may be acidic enough to negate or reduce the need to add acids.

 Generally, honey delivers 35 ppg in wort.
 The color has a tremendous range with Clover honey at about 7 oL which also has a lighter flavor.
 At the other end of the spectrum, Buckwheat honey is usually much darker and has a stronger flavor.